 Belarusian opposition leader flees abroad citing safety of her children

-Belarus's interior ministry said more than 2,000 people had been detained after the clashes on Monday night, in which it said 21 police and security service personnel had been injured, with five taken to hospital.
-Tikhanouskaya, a 37-year-old former English teacher who took her husband's place on the ballot after he was jailed, fled to neighbouring Lithuania from where she urged her compatriots not to oppose the police and to avoid putting their lives in danger.
+Tikhanouskaya, a 37-year-old former English teacher who took her husband's place on the ballot after he was jailed, fled to neighbouring Lithuania.
+She urged her compatriots not to oppose the police and to avoid putting their lives in danger.
+But unrest erupted for the third night in a row on Tuesday as thousands of protesters took to the streets accusing Lukashenko, in power since 1994, of swindling the vote.

+A Reuters witness saw police detaining dozens of people, and beating some of them.
+The European Union accused Lukashenko's government of "disproportionate and unacceptable violence" and said it was reviewing its relations with Minsk.
+Car horns blared in solidarity with the opposition, and people clapped and shouted "go away".

-"Children are the main thing in life," said Tikhanouskaya.
-Although Syarhei, her husband, an anti-government blogger, remains in jail in Belarus, she was reunited with her children in Lithuania whom she had earlier moved abroad after receiving anonymous threats about their safety.
+Although Tikhanouskaya's husband Syarhei, an anti-government blogger, remains in jail in Belarus, she was reunited with her children in Lithuania.
+She had moved them earlier after receiving anonymous threats about their safety.
+"You know, I thought that this whole campaign had really toughened me up and given me so much strength that I could handle anything," she said in an emotional video.

-FLOWERS The mood on the streets of Minsk was calmer during the daytime on Tuesday, but a Reuters reporter saw riot police parked outside several factories in Minsk amid calls on anti-Lukashenko social media channels for a general strike.
+FLOWERS The mood on the streets of Minsk had been calmer during the daytime on Tuesday, but a Reuters reporter saw riot police parked outside several factories in Minsk amid calls on anti-Lukashenko social media channels for a general strike.

 Belarus has strained relations with Moscow, though President Vladimir Putin used a congratulatory telegram to nudge Lukashenko to accept closer ties.
 Lukashenko has long accused Russia of aiming to swallow up his nation of 9.5 million people.
 Lithuanian Foreign Minister Linas Linkevicius said Tikhanouskaya had found herself in an impossible situation.